VishalSain773/Parking-System-Project/README.md

 6. Open the service code and in the command prompt run `gradle build` (make sure to use gradle version 4.4 or above).
 7. Run the jar file in service/build/libs using `java -jar 'Jar File Name'`(use TAB in cmd for auto insert the file name).

 **GOOD!
-Now you service code is running and now its time to run the front end.**
+Now your service code is running and now its time to run the front end.**

 8. Open the UI folder and in the command prompt run `npm install` which will install the node modules.
 9. Now FINALLY run `ng serve` to start the front end server